jsafrane/scratch/csi-inline-volumes.md

 ```

 * Whole `VolumeSource` is **copied** from `Pod` into `VolumeAttachment` by A/D controller.
 This allows external CSI attacher to detach volumes for deleted pods without keeping any internal database of attached VolumeSources.
-* We provide validation that this `VolumeSource` contains only `CSIVolumeSource`.
-Using whole `VolumeSource` allows us to re-use `VolumeAttachment` for any other in-line volume in the future.
+* Using whole `VolumeSource` allows us to re-use `VolumeAttachment` for any other in-line volume in the future.
+We provide validation that this `VolumeSource` contains only `CSIVolumeSource` to clearly state that only CSI is supported now.
-* External CSI attacher processes either `PersistentVolumeName` or
+* External CSI attacher processes either `PersistentVolumeName` or `Volu

 ### MountDevice/SetUp/TearDown/UnmountDevice
 In-tree CSI volume plugin calls in kubelet get universal `volume.Spec`, which contains either `v1.VolumeSource` from Pod (for in-line volumes) or `v1.PersistentVolume`.
 We need to modify CSI volume plugin to check for presence of `VolumeSource` or `PersistentVolume` and read NodeStage/NodePublish secrets from appropriate source.